Optimal Policies for Convex Symmetric Stochastic Dynamic Teams and their Mean-field Limit: Convex mean-field teams with a symmetric information structure

-and $\mu^{i}$ is a fixed probability measure on initial states and disturbances.
-This equivalency follows from the fact that continuous and bounded functions form a separating class \cite[page 12]{Billingsley} and \cite[Theorem 2.2]{yukselSICON2017} (for a detailed discussion on sets of strategic measures for decentralized control, see \cite[Section 2]{yukselSICON2017}).
+and $\mu^{i}$ is a fixed probability measure on initial states and disturbances of DM$^{i}$ conditioned on $\omega_{0}$.
+This equivalency follows from the fact that continuous and bounded functions form a separating class \cite[page 12]{Billingsley} and \cite[Theorem 2.2]{yukselSICON2017}.